FREQUENTLY ASKED QUESTIONS

 Q: DO YOU OFFER FARM TOURS?

-A: Beginning in June 2016 we will be offering free farm tours every Saturday afternoon at 3 PM, weather permitting.
+A: Beginning in June 2016 we will be offering free farm tours every Saturday afternoon at 2 PM, weather permitting.
 Please meet outside the entrance to the farm store for the tour to start.
-These are guided walking tours that will take approximately 45 minutes, you will see the vegetable plots, orchard, greenhouse, chick brooding area, and the pastures where the chickens, pigs, and cows spend their days.
+These are guided tours on a hayride that will take 60 minutes, you will see the vegetable plots, orchard, greenhouse, chick brooding area, and the pastures where the chickens, pigs, and cows spend their days.
 Boots or sturdy walking shoes are suggested & long pants are recommended since there is lots of tall grass, bugs, and even some muddy spots at the farm.
 No strollers can go into the tour area since it it tall grass with uneven terrain.

-We will also provide a milking demonstration on some Saturdays, by appointment only from 5:00 to 5:30 PM where visitors can watch the cows come into the barn and learn about dairy cow care and the milking operation.
+We will also provide a milking demonstration on Saturdays at 5:00 PM where visitors can watch the cows come into the barn and learn about dairy cow care and the milking operation.
 All visitors must remain calm and keep voices down to keep from spooking the cows and disrupting the milking process.
 Special group tours of the Brunner Farm are available by appointment only, fees apply depending on the type of group (no fees for children or school groups).

 Q: HOW DO WE PURCHASE YOUR PASTURE-RAISED EGGS?

 A: We have plenty of eggs available at the store, sold by the dozen.
-You can also purchase eggs online and then pickup at the store.
 Regular price for eggs is $7/dozen for large eggs and $8/dozen for jumbo eggs.
 We recycle egg cartons so please leave us any extra egg cartons you have laying around the house.

 Q: HOW DO WE PURCHASE RAW MILK?